Procsiab/espyrov/README.md

 ```bash
 ./espyrov.sh -d /dev/ttyUSB0 -f ../esp8266.bin -l
 ```
-In that way you are telling `esptool` to look for a serial adapter on /dev/ttyUSB0 and to flash the firmware called esp8266.bin (which is in the parent directory); also, you are asking the script for the maximum verbosity (-l) and finally the script defaults to provision ESP8266 boards (use the *-t 32* option to specify you are using an ESP32 device)
+In that way you are telling `esptool` to look for a serial adapter on /dev/ttyUSB0 and to flash the firmware called esp8266.bin (which is in the parent directory); also, you are asking the script for the maximum verbosity (-l) and finally the script defaults to provision ESP8266 boards (use the *-t 32* option to specify you are using an ESP32 device).

 ## The WebREPL

 ### Configure the WiFi credentials

-At the moment to provide the access point credentials the ESP will connect to, you must edit the global variables into the file `boot.py`, before running this script.
+At the moment to provide the access point credentials the ESP will connect to, you must edit the global variables SSID and PASS inside the file `boot.py`, before running this script.

 ### Accesing the WebREPL